asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 # I will use this throughout the workshop material
 ```

-Change directory into your user space within the ~/genomics/students/ area, and make a new directory for this workshop.
+Change directory into your user space within the ~/genomics/students/ area, and make a new directory for this workshop, for example: workshop4.
 Change into that new directory.
 We are now ready to set up your R space.

 ```sh
 # create directories for your newly installed R libraries to go (this helps with version control and installing on a managed machine)